 2. Take a Practice Test:

 If you take a practice test before you begin actual preparation for the test, then you will know just exactly how much you need to prepare and also how much time you need.
 This information can also help you select the date on which you want to take the test.
 By going about your preparation for the test in an organized manner, you will improve your chance to pass.

 3. Collect the Study Materials:

 Go through the various preparation materials that are available and keep them ready.
 You can select the material according to your performance in the first practice test.
 For instance, if you found the Writing test difficult, you can focus your efforts on that.
-If you are short on time, concentrating on only the trouble spots can increase your chance to pass IELTS.
+If you are short on time, concentrating on only the trouble spots can increase your chance to score high.
 You can also look at the option of getting professional help such as by engaging a personal tutor.

 4. Practice Speaking in English:

 Ask a friend or a teacher who speaks good English to converse with you as often as possible.
 Request him/her to correct any lapses in grammar or pronunciation on your part.
 Engage in conversations on varied subjects.
 In particular, practice speaking on the topics you can expect in your Speaking test.

 5. Watch Television: